Our Services

 It is not a miracle herb.
 But when used thoughtfully—and under medical guidance—it may be a helpful addition to your wellness plan.

-If you're noticing changes in how you handle stress, sleep, or mood, it may help to check whether Peri-/Post-Menopausal Symptoms could be contributing—Ubie's free tool takes just minutes and gives you clarity before your next doctor's appointment.
+If you're noticing changes in how you handle stress, sleep, or mood and want to understand what's really going on, check your Peri-/Post-Menopausal Symptoms with Ubie's free tool—it takes just minutes and provides clarity you can bring to your next doctor's appointment.

 Most importantly, speak to a doctor before starting Ashwagandha or any supplement—especially if you have underlying health conditions or take medications.
 And seek medical care right away for any symptoms that feel severe, sudden, or life-threatening.